apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 <div class="alert alert-info" markdown="1">
 <span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> Note</span>
 A _streaming job_ may generally consist of multiple disjoint pipelines which can be restarted independently.
-Hence, the full job restart is not required in this case but you can think of each such disjoint pipeline as if it were a separate job.
+Hence, the full job restart is not required in this case but you can think of each disjoint pipeline as if it were a separate job.
 </div>

-### Batch
+#### Batch

 In contrast to _streaming_ jobs, _batch_ jobs usually consist of one or more stages that can have dependencies between them.
 Each stage will only run for a finite amount of time and produce some finite output (i.e. at some point, the batch job will be _finished_).